keziasetokusumo/dsc-phase-2-project-v2-5/README.md

 * Normalizing the data can better standardize the model's independent variables

 ## Additional Information
-For detailed copy of the data analysis process and related code, please refer to the [Jupyter Notebook]().
+For detailed copy of the data analysis process and related code, please refer to the [Jupyter Notebook](https://github.com/keziasetokusumo/p2_project/blob/main/KC_Analysis_Notebook.ipynb).
 A summary of findings can also be found in this deliverable.

 ## Data Sources
 This analysis uses sales data of homes within King County.
 The region has a comprehensive database of properties in the area, and public information can be found [here](https://kingcounty.gov/services/data.aspx).

 ## Repository Structure
 ```
+├── data
 ├── README.md
-├── notebooks
 ├── data
 └── images
 ```